Skip to content

 Cataracts and How They Are Treated

-Cataract is one of the most common eye conditions, particularly among older adults.
-It is not inherently a dangerous disease, but if left untreated it can worsen significantly.
-Cataract surgery has become one of the simplest and quickest ophthalmic procedures thanks to recent advances — femtosecond laser-assisted cataract surgery is now an excellent option in many cases.
-Choosing an experienced surgeon is the single most important factor in a smooth procedure.
-At Cornea Clinic, Dr. Ahmed Shaarawy — a consultant corneal and refractive surgeon — performs cataract surgery using the latest techniques through an incision as small as 1.8 mm with phacoemulsification ("phaco").
-This article walks through what cataracts are, why they form, how they are treated, and the most common questions about cataract surgery.
+Cataract is one of the most common eye conditions, especially among older adults.
+It isn't a dangerous disease in itself — but left untreated, it can worsen significantly.
+The good news is that cataract surgery has become one of the simplest and quickest procedures in ophthalmology, and femtosecond laser-assisted surgery is now an excellent option in many cases.
+What matters most is the surgeon's experience.
+At Cornea Clinic, Dr. Ahmed Shaarawy — a consultant corneal and refractive surgeon — performs cataract surgery using the latest techniques, through an incision as small as 1.8 mm with phacoemulsification ("phaco").
+Below, we walk through what cataracts are, why they form, how they're treated, and the questions patients ask us most.

 What Is a Cataract?

-A cataract is a clouding of the eye's natural crystalline lens that interferes with clear vision.
-It is distinct from glaucoma — which is an elevation of intraocular pressure that gradually narrows the visual field.
-There is a common misconception that you should wait until a cataract "matures" before treating it.
-From a clinical standpoint that is a serious mistake; surgeons no longer recommend waiting.
-The earlier the procedure is performed, the better the outcome and the lower the risk of complications.
+A cataract is a clouding of the eye's natural crystalline lens that gets in the way of clear vision.
+It's not the same thing as glaucoma, which is a rise in intraocular pressure that gradually narrows the visual field.
+One misconception we hear constantly: that you should wait for a cataract to "mature" before treating it.
+Clinically, that's a serious mistake.
+Surgeons no longer recommend waiting — the earlier the procedure is done, the better the outcome and the lower the risk of complications.

 What Causes Cataracts?